simomarsili/ndd/README.rst

   >>> std
   0.048675500725595504

-The **ndd.jensen_shannon_divergence()** function takes as input a n-by-p matrix of frequency counts, with different rows corresponding to counts from different distributions with the same sample space, and returns an estimate for the **Jensen-Shannon divergence**::
+The **ndd.jensen_shannon_divergence** function takes as input a n-by-p matrix of frequency counts, with different rows corresponding to counts from different distributions with the same sample space, and returns an estimate of the **Jensen-Shannon divergence**::

   >>> counts